uniquehash/jgravity_docs/first_principles.md

 * velocity for x, y, z
 * sphere of influence derived from mass
   * this is the distance from the particle in which other particles are influenced
+* to calculate new coordinates
+  * aggregate all forces acting on the star
+  * perform the gravitational equation between the star and the forces acting upon it

 ---

 #### properties of universe